the-number/-/README.md

 # pi
 Here we are today.
-The Pi is on order.
-The first bits are with us.
-There is a rought recipe on how to serve this.
+The Pi is on.
+The essential bits are with us.
+The Pi is on slow hea, 55 [C].